-- Make sure that most of the milk is removed from your breasts, by breastfeeding and pumping if necessary.
+- Ensure most of the milk is removed from your breasts by breastfeeding and pumping if necessary.
 This will prevent plugged ducts.

 - Make sure that your baby is latching on correctly.

-- Wean gradually, over a period of weeks, so that your breasts can adapt to the amount of breast milk that they need to produce.
+- Wean gradually over weeks so that your breasts can adapt to the amount of breast milk they need to produce.

 - Try to breastfeed equally from both breasts.